- Admission Staff

 Border State Residents:

 The College of Coastal Georgia now offers the equivalent of in-state tuition to all residents of South Carolina, Florida, Alabama, and Tennessee who meet the requirements for admission.
 There is a separate application for this waiver.
-Apply for a Border State tuition waiver available to students from Alabama, Florida, South Carolina, or Tennessee.
+Admitted students may apply for the Border State Tuition Waiver through MyCCGA Portal under Student Forms - Pre Enrollment Forms.

-International and Presidental Out-of-State Students: A limited number of international student waivers and Presidental waivers are available to students based on past academic performance and potential to succeed at Coastal Georgia.
+International and Presidential Out-of-State Students: A limited number of international student waivers and Presidental waivers are available to students based on past academic performance and potential to succeed at Coastal Georgia.

-University System Employees and Dependents: Full-time employees of the University System, their spouses, and their dependent children, click here.
+University System Employees and Dependents: Full-time employees of the University System, their spouses, and their dependent children.
+Application here.

 Nonresident Student: As of the first day of classes for the term, a nonresident student can be considered for this waiver under the following conditions: